 Signal Types

-Stages communicate their outcome to the orchestrator via two mechanisms: a result document (post-stage) and a flux:signal stdout line (during execution).
+Stages communicate their outcome to the orchestrator through the result document ingested after the stage subprocess exits.
 See Signals concept page for an overview.

 Result document verdicts